 Fred then spoke, “You know, I’ve always fancied living in No. 8 Churchwood Street, Enid.”

 “What?”
 Enid said astonished.
 “That old house?”

 “Yes!”
 Fred replied.
-“I know it’s been left abandoned all this time, but I’m sure I can make it like the abandoned house that was in ‘It’s A Wonderful Life’, remember?
+“I know it’s been left abandoned all this time, but I’m sure we can make it work.
 We’ll get a flat first and then I’ll save enough money for us to purchase the old house from someone.
 It’ll be the perfect place for us to have kids in, won’t it?”

 “You’ve worked all this out, haven’t you?”
 Enid said happily.

 “Not really,” Fred replied.
 “It just sort of came into my head.
 I still need to get a job first.
 It’ll be a long queue with the war being over.

 Enid laughed and then she and Fred kissed each other passionately.
 They then hugged each other.
 Whilst Fred hugged Enid, he saw the Doctor a fair distance away.
 He seemed to be heading for a battered old police box at the end of the road.

 Fred let go of Enid.

 Enid asked him, “What is it, Fred?
 What’s wrong?”